How To Prepare For Annapurna Base Camp Trek?

 Take breaks as you go up to give your body time to adjust.
 Stay within 300-500 meters in a day.

 Pay attention to how you feel.
-If you have bad headaches, feel sick, or dizzy, go to a lower altitude immediately.
+If you have bad headaches, feel sick, or are dizzy, go to a lower altitude immediately.
 If your doctor says it’s okay, you can bring medicine like Diamox (acetazolamide) to help you adjust to the altitude.

 8. Equipment, Gears, And Supplies